Understanding USB Standards: 2.0 vs. 3.0 vs. USB-C

 Drawbacks:

-As technology advanced users wanted not only speed but for also a simpler more universal design.
+As technology advanced, users wanted not only speed but also a simpler, more universal design.
 That’s where USB-C steps in.
-As opposed to USB 2.0 and USB 3.0 which are about data protocols, USB-C mainly is related to the physical shape of the connector.
-Introduced in 2014 it was made small and designed to be reversible which also solves the issue of which way the plug goes in.
+As opposed to USB 2.0 and USB 3.0, which are about data protocols, USB-C mainly is related to the physical shape of the connector.
+Introduced in 2014, it was made small and designed to be reversible, which also solves the issue of which way the plug goes in.
 No more trying the plug in three times to get it to work.

-But also in that USB-C is not just for convenience.
+But also, USB-C is not just for convenience.
 It’s on account of its versatility and power.

 Key Features of USB-C:

-• Speed: Which depends on the USB version it supports (which may be 5 Gbps, 10 Gbps, 20 Gbps, or even higher).
+Speed: Depends on the USB version it supports (which may be 5 Gbps, 10 Gbps, 20 Gbps, or even higher).

-USB-C is the go-to port for today’s latest smartphones, tablets and laptops.
-It enables fast charge, high speed data transfer and also helps with connecting to external displays.
-Also in many cases it has taken over from legacy proprietary charging and data ports.
+USB-C is the go-to port for today’s latest smartphones, tablets, and laptops.
+It enables fast charging, high-speed data transfer, and also helps with connecting to external displays.
+Also, in many cases, it has taken over from legacy proprietary charging and data ports.

 Potential Confusion: